Change SSH server port number

 Systems that are available via the internet and can’t be fully protected with a firewall, they might benefit from running on a different TCP port than the default 22.
 This way automated scanners will less likely probe your system(s), as they don’t know what port you use for SSH.

 Changing your SSH port won’t make a system more secure in itself, and therefore is often called security through obscurity.
 At the same, it may help in reducing noise in your logs, making it easier to monitor.
-This in itself slighly improves security, as system administrators typically start to ignore log files if they are flooded with authentication failures.
+This in itself slightly improves security, as system administrators typically start to ignore log files if they are flooded with authentication failures.

 Change SSH port number

-The server configuration is typically stored in /etc/ssh/sshd_config.
+The server configuration is typically stored in /etc/ssh/sshd_config .
 If you have a /etc/ssh/sshd_config.d directory, then typically it a good idea to make your changes there.
 Settings will then override the main configuration file.
 Create a new file, such as 99-custom.conf.

 Port 2222